 - Sorority suites feature a card reader on the entry door.
 Sorority members living on the floor automatically have access to the suite on their floor 24 hours/7 days a week.
 Sorority members will not have access to other suites in the building.
-Members living in other housing options or off-campus are eligible to receive card access to the building and suite, per the Protocol for Non-Sorority Members.
+Off-campus sorority chapter members are eligible to receive card access to the building and suite, per the Protocol for Non-Sorority Members.
 Doors to the suite are not permitted to be propped open.

-- Keys for kitchen cabinets and display cabinets will be issued to the sorority assistant.
+- Keys for kitchen cabinets will be issued to the sorority assistant.
+Display cabinet keys are kept in the South Housing Operations office; only the sorority assistant may temporarily sign them out.
 The sorority assistant will be responsible for the keys during the academic year and/or duration of employment.
-Keys must be returned to Housing Office at the end of spring semester.
+Keys must be returned to the Housing Office at the end of spring semester.
 The sorority is responsible for any costs associated with a lost key.

 - The sorority has the option to select a standard furniture package provided by Housing (sororities located on the first floor will receive a furniture package with reduced quantities to fit space):

 - Living Room: 6 seats (in any configuration: sofa-3 seats, loveseat-2 seats, chair-1 seat); 1 coffee table (an Ottoman with a soft or solid surface top); 2 end tables or 2nd coffee table.